AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 ---

 # Antoine Soetewey
 PhD student and teaching assistant in statistics at UCLouvain.
-Author of www.statsandr.com
+Author of <a href="https://www.statsandr.com/" target="_blank" rel="noopener">www.statsandr.com</a>

 <div id="webaddress">
 <i class="fas fa-envelope"></i> <a href="/contact/">Contact</a>